Ukraine's commander-in-chief names key task of Ukraine's Armed Forces: scaling up interceptor drones

 Syrskyi emphasised that the priority is to increase the number of interceptor UAVs, ground stations and radar assets, as well as to expand the volume and quality of crew training.

-Quote: "Our key task at this stage is to strengthen the interceptor UAV direction, increase the number of relevant drones, ground stations and radars, and scale up the volume and quality of crew training.
+Quote: "Our key task at this stage is to strengthen the interceptor UAV sector, increase the number of relevant drones, ground stations and radars, and scale up the volume and quality of crew training.

 This project has been implemented for a long time and has my full support.
-Interception lines are being created at a certain distance from large cities within the echeloned system.
+Interception lines are being created at a certain distance from large cities within the layered system.
 The number of applications of interceptor UAVs and their effectiveness are gradually increasing.
 Meanwhile, I emphasised the need to intensify this work, speed up the procurement of relevant weapons and equipment, and strengthen the manning of the relevant units."

 Read also: Downing Shaheds as a hobby: the Ukrainian troops who independently take on Russian drones flying deep into the country